-How We Built a Program to Recruit Girls in Engineering and Manufacturing
+How to Recruit Girls in Engineering & Manufacturing

 Jonas Crooks is a PLTW Engineering teacher at F P Hamilton Career Center in Seneca, South Carolina.
 He teaches Digital Electronics (DE), Computer Integrated Manufacturing (CIM), Civil Engineering and Architecture (CEA), and Engineering Design and Development (EDD).

 The Hamilton Career Center offers an amazing environment for the students of the School District of Oconee County to explore, develop, and hone their skills in a chosen career field.